 Layer 2 Tunneling Protocol – L2TP

 Layer 2 Tunneling originates from 2 tunneling protocols, being Layer 2 Forwarding Protocol and Point-to-Point Tunneling Protocol.

 L2TP provides additional security features and is the industry standard for secure VPN tunnels.

 Similarly to Point-to-Point Tunneling Protocol (PTPP), Secure Sockets Tunneling Protocol transports Point-to-Point Protocol traffic, however, it uses an SSL/TLS connection and offers more security than PPTP and it uses the HTTPS protocol over port 443 so that it can pass through firewalls when PTPP or L2TP may not be able to.

 Internet Key Exchange is based upon ISAKMP and uses X.509 Public Key certificates for authentication.

 The protocol enables the VPN tunnel to be maintained even when the user moves mobile phone cell or the connection is broken.
 This protocol does not need to provide authentication through a certificate or shared key.

 About Athena Forensics

-At Athena Forensics our client’s confidentiality is of the utmost importance.
-All correspondence is treated with discretion, from initial contact to the conclusion of any computer forensics investigation.
+Our client’s confidentiality is of the utmost importance.
+All correspondence is treated with discretion, from initial contact to the conclusion of any computer forensic investigation.